A. W. Smith

-Alfred William Smith (A.W.
-Smith), also known as "The Cabbage King", was one of the most successful market gardeners working in South West Middlesex, England in the 19th and 20th centuries.
+Alfred William Smith (A. W. Smith) (1855-1927), also known as "The Cabbage King", was one of the most successful market gardeners working in South West Middlesex, England in the 19th and 20th centuries.
 Smith was born in Putney in 1855 but lived most of his life in Feltham until his death in 1927.
-Smith was remembered by one of his foremen, Alfred Lucas: "He was a man of extreme modesty, was deeply but silently religious, did not drink or smoke and I never heard him use a profane expression during the whole 14 years I was in his service.
-He told me he never had time to read a book.
-He had no holiday when I was with him and he was absent only 3 months when he had a severe breakdown and fear was entertained for his life."
+Smith was remembered by one of his foremen, Alfred Lucas:

 Lucas, as the man who spent much time working with Smith, is the main source of information relating to Smith.

 Career

-Humble Beginnings
+Humble beginnings

 In 1890, Smith began his empire with a modest 40 acre fruit garden (Feltham Glebeland) that faced Staines Road in Bedfont, a single horse, and a few secondhand tools.
 When Lucas joined the operation around 1890 Smith only had four employees: Tom Witt, Bob Jackson, Tommy Day, and Polly Jackson.
 After successfully cultivating this garden for some time, Smith expanded his reach by taking over another 40 acres on the Walton Road; this became known as No. 2 Garden.
 This time Smith chose to plant half the field with fruit trees and half with brussels sprouts, onions, beetroots, and cabbages.
 Smith's empire continued to expand with 30 more acres, new employees, and new horses and materials.
 A dramatic new chapter began in Smith's life with the retirement of his father, Henry Smith, in 1891.